kirjs/generator-d3-quickstart/README.md

 ### Installing Yeoman?

-This generator required yeoman, it can be installed from npm:
+This generator requires yeoman, it can be installed from npm:

 ```
 $ npm install -g yo